How Does Equity Release on Jointly Owned Property Work?

 Can 2 People Have Equity Release if Only 1 Name Is on the Deeds?

-No, 2 people can’t have equity release if only 1 name is on the deeds.
+No, two people cannot have equity release if only one name is on the deeds.

 Only the person whose name is on the deeds can apply for and receive equity release.